A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Related Work

-Diverse generation is important to ensure a wide coverage of possible translations.
-Diversity, both lexical and structural, has long been a major concern of text generation tasks \citep{colin-gardent-2018-generating,iyyer-etal-2018-adversarial}.
-State-of-the-art (MT-style) neural text generation models used for paraphrasing \citep{prakash-etal-2016-neural,mallinson-etal-2017-paraphrasing} typically suffer from limited diversity in the beam.
-Sampling from the model distribution or from noisy outputs have been proposed to tackle this \citep{edunov-etal-2018-understanding} but can be to the detriment of output quality.
+\paragraph{Structurally diverse outputs} Diverse generation is important to ensure a wide coverage of possible translations.
+Diversity, both lexical and structural, has been a major concern of text generation tasks \citep{colin-gardent-2018-generating,iyyer-etal-2018-adversarial}.
+State-of-the-art neural MT-style text generation models used for paraphrasing \citep{prakash-etal-2016-neural,mallinson-etal-2017-paraphrasing} typically suffer from limited diversity in the beam.
+Techniques such as sampling from the model distribution or from noisy outputs have been proposed to tackle this \citep{edunov-etal-2018-understanding} but can harm output quality.

-An effective strategy to encourage structural diversity in particular is to add syntactic information to the generated text, which can be varied.
-The constraints can be manually specified, for example by adding a parse structure \citep{colin-gardent-2018-generating, iyyer-etal-2018-adversarial} or by specifying more abstract constraints such as rewriting embeddings \citep{xu_Dpage_2018}.
+An effective strategy to encourage structural diversity is to add syntactic information (which can be varied) to the generated text.
+The constraints can be specified manually, for example by adding a parse tree \citep{colin-gardent-2018-generating, iyyer-etal-2018-adversarial} or by specifying more abstract constraints such as rewriting embeddings \citep{xu_Dpage_2018}.
 A similar but more flexible approach was adopted more recently by \citet{shu-etal-2019-generating}, who augment target training sentences with cluster pseudo-tokens representing the structural signature of the output sentence.
-At decoding time, the top cluster codes are selected automatically using beam search and for each one, a different hypothesis is selected.
+When decoding, the top cluster codes are selected automatically using beam search and for each one a different hypothesis is selected.
 We adopt \citeauthor{shu-etal-2019-generating}'s approach here, due to the automatic nature of constraint selection and the flexibility afforded by constraint definition, allowing us to test different types of diversity by varying the type of sentence clustering method.